TheMEMOLab/Bin420-Bioinformatics-for-Functional-Meta-Omics/MetaG/RecoveringMAGsFromMetaG.md

 #### Phylogenetic information.

 >[!Tip]
->From a book chapter published here at MEMO [Long-Read Metagenomics and CAZyme Discovery](https://link.springer.com/protocol/10.1007/978-1-0716-3151-5_19)
+>From a book chapter published here at the MEMO group [Long-Read Metagenomics and CAZyme Discovery](https://link.springer.com/protocol/10.1007/978-1-0716-3151-5_19)

 After assessment of quality (with CheckM2), taxonomic (with GTDB-Tk) and functional annotation (with DRAM and Prokka) of the MAGs, a visual representation of the phylogenetic clusterization (e.g., phylogenetic tree) and the annotations (e.g., heatmaps) are often desirable.